yrro/hitron-exporter/README.md

 This assumes you're running the exporter on the same machine as Prometheus.
 If not, adjust the replacement string for `__address__` as appropriate.

-If you're not using FreeIPA to store credentials, and you're OK with hardcoding the credentials into `prometheus.yml`, remove `ipa_vault_namespace` from the job's `params` and add `usr` and `pwd`.
+If you're not using FreeIPA to store credentials, and you're OK with hard-coding the credentials into `prometheus.yml`, remove `ipa_vault_namespace` from the job's `params` and add `usr` and `pwd`.
 Note that the values for these attributes are lists, not strings; the username and password should be the sole